 What advice do you have after your studies?
 Is it better to gain experience with a permanent contract and invest in your business or to launch yourself directly by training on the job?

 It’s better to get straight into it.
 You are never ready for entrepreneurship, you have to overcome your fear and go for it.
 You have nothing to lose, you have to go as soon as possible.
 You can do it in parallel with your studies, in parallel with your permanent job, whatever your job is.

 How do you find ideas for content, any LinkedIn tips?

 It comes back to knowing what people want.
 When I see comments, I feed off of what people are saying and it helps to gain new clients.

 Why shouldn’t you publish with the business page?

-Actually it just doesn’t work on the LinkedIn professional network.
+Actually it just doesn’t work on LinkedIn, despite it being professional network.
 The reasons are obscure but I can think of two.
-There is a glass ceiling put by LinkedIn because their business is that there must be companies that buy sponsored posts to get visibility.
+There is a glass ceiling put by LinkedIn because LinkedIn assumes that these must be companies that buy sponsored posts to get visibility.

 As a result, a company page would have less visibility organically than a personal page.
 But this is just an idea.
 The second thing that makes it less successful is that our generation has been so bombarded with marketing messages in all directions that we have this natural selection that as soon as we see the head of a logo, we skip it.
 People are not on social networks to see ads.